If someone asks me how to navigate at sea if my GPS is dead, the first thing I would answer is never go out to sea without a backup GPS option.

 Hi-tech marine chart plotters and professional ECDIS (an Electronic Chart Display and Information System is a geographic information system used for nautical navigation that complies with International Maritime Organization (IMO) regulations as an alternative to paper nautical charts) significantly increase safety on the sea routes.

-Nevertheless, marine navigation officers studying marine schools to obtain knowledge how to navigate by celestial objects like stars and planets.
+Nevertheless, marine navigation officers studying at marine schools obtain knowledge of how to navigate by celestial objects like stars and planets.
 How to calculate dead reckoning considering currents and winds.
-Any merchant ship has radar and gyrocompass and knowing object on the nautical chart and the same target on the land you can get high accuracy ships position.
+Any merchant ship has radar and a gyrocompass, and knowing the object on the nautical chart and the same target on the land, you can get a high-accuracy ship’s position.

 Unfortunately for many pleasure craft skippers, navigating as Caribbean pirate’s style is not such an easy task.
 And to be honest, why all this necessarily also you should know.